BasileBux/custom-text-editor/README.md

 > [!WARNING]
 > The padding error is really cryptic.
 However, it seems to be a really weird error tied to the monitor or some shit like that.
 This should be a known issue but no fix is needed.

-- When launching the program and the window not rescaled, there is a scroll when writing in an empty file.
-This causes the characters to be drawn out of frame.
-This is fixed after a window resize.
-The problem is probably initialization of the scrolling or something like that.
-Shouldn't be too hard to fix.

 - LoadUTF8 -> fix for unicode support.
 I might be stupid, not sure yet